Last updated October 6th, 2020

 We need to engage their foraging skills to increase mental stimulation, encourage problem-solving and provide enrichment.
 Introducing food puzzles is an excellent form of cat enrichment and a fun way to bring out your cat’s wild side.

 Feeding your cat with food puzzles also helps prevent stress and illness brought on by an unstimulating environment.
-Studies show that just the act of the hunt and the moments preceding the capture, there is a release of the feel-good hormone, dopamine, into their systems.
+Studies show that just the act of the hunt and the moments preceding the capture, there is a release of the feel-good hormone, dopamine, into your cat’s system.
 The anticipation of the hunt, capture, and kill is incredibly satisfying and pleasurable for a cat and is a wonderful confidence booster.
 Once you start feeding your cat using food puzzles you will find your kitty more alert, excited and engaged with his environment.

 Twist ‘n Treat Teaser

 This feeder is made up of two halves that get filled with a mixture of kibble and treats.
 To make it super easy to start with, the two halves are left uncovered, like conventional bowls, just to get your cat used to the idea of this new contraption.
 On day 3 – 5 the two halves are screwed together leaving the opening wide enough to facilitate pawing out the food.
 This stage I call “Foraging for Dummies” but eventually you screw the two halves tighter to reduce the gap when it gets too easy.
 Your cat soon gets used to the idea that procuring his food requires a little batting and tilting to get the kibble to fall out.
 Days 5 – 7, the ratio of treats to kibble is reduced.